 A student may request permission to count credits completed at another college or university while on leave toward satisfaction of Grinnell degree requirements (subject to the maximum allowable transfer credits for first-time, first-year and transfer students).
 The student submits a Transfer Course Approval Form to the Registrar.
 Personal leave semesters do not count toward the residency requirement.

 Students who have taken a personal leave apply to the Dean for Student Success and Academic Advising to re-enroll at the College.
 Students who do not contact the Academic Advising Office and who fail to re-enroll after their period of leave will be withdrawn from the College.

-The College supports an exception to our two semester personal leave policy in situations where students are required by their home government to perform military service.
+The College supports an exception to our two semester personal leave policy in situations where students are required by their home government to perform military service or in cases of religious observances.
 Students should complete the standard Personal Leave of Absence application, and all normal procedures and deadlines apply.
 Further, international students should check with the Associate Dean and Director of International Student Affairs to ensure clear understanding of visa implications.

 Any student needing to take time off from Grinnell due to circumstances such as illness, family emergency or military service may request an emergency leave of absence, normally not to exceed two semesters.
 Students should present their situations with documentation to the Dean for Student Success and Academic Advising in the Academic Advising Office prior to registration for classes or anytime during the semester up to 5:00 p.m. of the last day of classes.

 If a student is granted an emergency leave by the end of the second week of the semester, all courses enrolled in for the semester and not yet completed are deleted from the student’s record.
 Students granted emergency leaves after the second week of the semester will have the ‘W” transcript notation assigned to all of their courses.
 Refunds for a semester in progress are granted according to the policy in the Grinnell College Catalog.